 Total corridor length is 20.5 miles, much of which has been in active use for a century.
 Only a relatively short 5-mile segment has been out of service since the mid-1980s.
 The Dumbarton rail bridge itself is 310 feet long and the Newark Slough bridge is 188 feet long.

 Initial plan for the Dumbarton Corridor adopted by Caltrain in 2000 proposed six round-trips during the weekday commute hours.
 Morning trains would start from the Union City Intermodal Station, crossing the bay, with three trains heading north on Caltrain to San Francisco and three heading south to San Jose.
 In the evening, transbay trains would start from San Francisco and San Jose back to Union City.

 The Dumbarton Rail Bridge was built in 1910 by a “paper subsidiary” of Southern Pacific, and was the first bridge to be built across San Francisco Bay.

-In early 2000 a bill sponsored by State Senators Jackie Speier (D-San Mateo) and Byron Sher (D-Palo Alto), included funding for Dumbarton commuter rail from the Stockton-Pleasanton ACE route.
+In 2000, a bill sponsored by State Senators Jackie Speier (D-San Mateo) and Byron Sher (D-Palo Alto), included funding for Dumbarton commuter rail from the ACE route.
 The bill’s sponsors suggested that these trains could be running as early as 2003.
 This legislative action led to the establishment of Caltrain’s “Baby Bullet” service in 2004.
 However, funding for Dumbarton rail was removed from the bill before the bill was approved by the Transportation Committee.